HOW TO CHOOSE

 Function

-Consider if your paper will need to be: printed, folded, mailed, hung, or cut.
-Will it function as packaging with wear and tear?
-Does it need to make a bold & memorable impression?
+Consider if your paper will need to be printed, folded, mailed, hung or cut.
+Will it function as packaging, needing to withstand wear and tear?
+Does it need to make a bold and memorable impression?

 Sustainability

-Do you love paper products because they are renewable & recyclable?
-Consider using recycled or hemp certified papers made with 100% emission-free hydropower for your project.
+Do you love paper products because they are renewable and recyclable?
+Consider using recycled or hemp-certified papers made with 100% emission-free hydropower for your project

 Print Type